Optimality Guarantees for Particle Belief Approximation of POMDPs: Sparse Sampling-

 Here, the integral to calculate the normalizing constant is taken over $S^{d+1}$, the Cartesian product of the state space $S$ over $d+1$ steps.
-Now, we claim that the recursive likelihood updating scheme produces valid likelihood weights up to a normalization.
-With our recursive definition of the empirical weights, we obtain the full weight of each state sequence for a fixed observation sequence:
+Now, we can show that the recursive likelihood updating scheme in \cref{lemma:pwl_sn} produces valid likelihood weights up to a normalization by simply expanding the weight $w_{d,i}$:

 Consequently, we conclude that the weighted average with particle likelihood weights indeed corresponds to the proper SN estimator: